Is Neem As Good As It Seems?!

 2. Offers Nourishment

-The oil is rich in Vitamin E, fatty acids and calcium.
+Using neem oil for hair health is also thanks to high levels of Vitamin E, fatty acids and calcium.
 Meaning that even when applied topically, your hair and scalp still benefits from all the nutrients of this great “diet”!

-The active ingredient in neem oil is called “nimbidin”, which, previous studies show, can suppress inflammation.
-And since alopecia is triggered by an inflammatory autoimmune response, any measures you can take to reduce this angry reaction are a good idea!
+You can use neem oil for alopecia thanks to its active ingredient, called “nimbidin” – which, studies show, can suppress scalp inflammation.
+And since alopecia is triggered by an inflammatory autoimmune response, any measures you can take to reduce this angry reaction and hair breakage are a good idea!

-Plus, if you’ve got other scalp conditions like psoriasis or dermatitis, you can use neem oil to treat that irritation, too.
+Plus, if you’ve got other scalp conditions like psoriasis or dermatitis, or even head lice, you can use neem oil for hair shedding that could be triggered by that irritation, too – without any side effects.

-Oh, and speaking of irritating things… if you’re prone to dandruff, you’ll be happy to know that neem oil is reported to prevent it.
+Oh, and speaking of irritating things… if you’re prone to other scalp issues like dandruff, you’ll be happy to know that neem oil is reported to prevent it.
 Why?
-Well, because neem has antifungal properties – and dandruff often stems from the yeast-like fungus “malassezia”.
+Well, because in addition to anti inflammatory properties, neem oil also has antifungal properties – and dandruff often stems from the yeast-like fungus “malassezia”.
 Gross.

-LA Says: I want to mention here that one study actually reports a patient developing dermatitis after using the oil.
+LA Says: I want to mention here that one study actually reports a patient developing dermatitis after using neem oil.
 So if you notice any adverse effects, please discontinue use immediately.

 Neem oil bar